Lucca, Italy: The Charming City in Tuscany!

 Ponte della Maddalena (Devil’s Bridge)

-Another important monument in the surroundings of Lucca is Ponte della Maddalena, the so-called devil’s bridge from the 14th century.
-This arched bridge is a 30 minutes’ drive from the city center and is a popular photo spot along the Serchio River.
+An important monument in the surroundings of Lucca is Ponte della Maddalena, the so-called devil’s bridge from the 14th century, around which there are numerous legends.
+This arched bridge is at the SS12 street, a 30 minutes’ drive from the city center, and is a popular photo spot along the Serchio River.
 Many combine a visit to the bridge with a trip to the Garafagnana mountain range.

 Lucca: Guided Tours, Tickets & Co